Beam-and-Spyrosoft/rtest/rtest/doc/index.md

 This package claims to be in the **Quality Level 3** category, see the Quality Declaration for more details.

-> **LIMITATION**: The rtest framework has limitations at the integration testing level when source code of dependent components is not available in your ROS workspace (e.g., when they are installed via apt).
+> **LIMITATION**: The `rtest` framework has a significant limitation, in order to test the implementation against ROS 2, access to the source code of those components is required.
+They need to be directly included in the test build process.
+For example: testing interactions with components coming from external dependencies, such as those installed from system repositories, is not possible.
+In such cases, the source code of those packages must be downloaded and included in the workspace source tree.